dicelab-rhul/ICU/content/english/team/Emanuele-Uliana.md

     link : "#"
 ---

-Doctoral researcher in the Department of Computing at Royal Holloway University of London.
+Doctoral researcher in the Department of Computing at Royal Holloway, University of London.
 Expertise in security and agent systems.